jaredly/hindley/Presentation.md

 MATH ALERT if you look at the wikipedia page for Hindley Milner, you'll see these scary math symbols.
 Here's what they mean:

+hrmhrmhrm.

+- the "Gamma" symbol is the "context" -- it's the mapping of variables to types that we've seen so far.
+- the vertical line with a line to the right and a subscript S is the "substitution" -- it's the list of substitutions we've made so far.
+- the boxy less-than-equal sign means "is more general than"

 6) Ok now let's look at a real piece of code: this is the quicksort algorithm: